Better Editor

 Hey folks,

-I've made some changes and fixed some of the issues Caleb Scharf mentioned like bullet lists inside accordions, editor jumps to the top after applying color… I would like you to test it and let me know if is working as expected.
+I've made some changes and fixed some of the issues Aegean Alligator mentioned like bullet lists inside accordions, editor jumps to the top after applying color… I would like you to test it and let me know if is working as expected.

 We've switched to the Markdown editor mode because the WYSIWYG mode was adding too much friction to the writing process.
 It's a smoother experience in Markdown, but would be a lot better if the editor displayed line numbers and we had the ability to enable commenting.